Peppermint Tea During Pregnancy: Benefits And Side Effects

 4. Which teas should I avoid during pregnancy?

-During pregnancy, it is best to avoid herbal teas like sage, rosemary, chamomile, and black and green tea due to their caffeine content.
+It is best to avoid some herbal teas during pregnancy.
+Herbs such as sage, rosemary, and chamomile are not considered safe during pregnancyMoreover, the consumption of black and green tea should be moderated aswell, due to their caffeine content.
 It is always best to consult a healthcare provider for personalized dietary advice during pregnancy.
 (2).

 5. Is mint good for relieving morning sickness or nausea during pregnancy?